Launch Your Pharmacy Career with a PharmD from ACPHS

 Applying to the PharmD Program

-• Students who have completed all the pharmacy prerequisites or will have completed outstanding prerequisites before matriculation.
-Apply directly into the first professional year (P1) of the Doctor of Pharmacy (PharmD) program via PharmCAS following the instructions in the PharmD Eligibility, Application Process and Prerequisites section below.
+Students who have completed the required pharmacy prerequisites, or who will complete any outstanding prerequisites prior to matriculation, should apply directly to the first professional year (P1) of the Doctor of Pharmacy (PharmD) program through PharmCAS.
+Applicants should follow the instructions outlined in the PharmD Eligibility, Application Process, and Prerequisites section below.

 PharmD Eligibility, Application Process and Prerequisites